Hubert William Lewis: Victoria Cross

 The German forces launched another counterattack, this time successful, and Lewis and his battalion were ordered to retreat.
-In the descent back to their lines, Lewis heard the cries of a wounded officer, Lieutenant Turner, who was lying on the fire step of a trench, and, despite suffering from two wounds himself, carried the wounded soldier over his shoulder the rest of the way through enemy artillery fire.
-They reached safety at 4:30 a.m. the following morning at which point Lewis let down Turner before collapsing though exhaustion.
+In the descent back to their lines, Lewis heard the cries of a wounded officer, Lieutenant Turner, who was lying on the fire step of a trench, and, despite suffering from two wounds himself, carried the wounded man over his shoulder the rest of the way through enemy artillery fire.
+They reached safety at 4:30 a.m. the following morning at which point Lewis let down Turner before collapsing through exhaustion.

 For his actions, Lewis was awarded for the Victoria Cross (VC).
 His award was announced on 15 December 1916 in The London Gazette, the citation reading:

 For most conspicuous bravery and devotion to duty during a raid.

 On reaching the enemy trenches Private Lewis was twice wounded, but refused to be attended to, and showed great gallantry in searching enemy dug-outs.
 He was again wounded and again refused attendance.
 At this point three of the enemy were observed to be approaching, and Private Lewis immediately attacked them single-handed, capturing all.

 Subsequently, during the retirement, he went to the assistance of a wounded man, and under heavy shell and rifle fire brought him to our lines, on reaching which he collapsed.

 Private Lewis showed throughout a brilliant example of courage, endurance and devotion to duty.